-Britest is a leading exponent of whole process design for the chemical, pharma and other process manufacturing industries.
+Britest champions effective whole process design throughout the chemical, biochemical and related process industries.

-At the core of Britest is a dedicated team of Britest support specialists.
-Experts in Britest tools and study methods, they are also skilled facilitators, communicators, and mentors - in short all the back up your product and process development teams need to maximise the benefits.
+At the core of Britest is a team of dedicated support specialists.
+Experts in Britest tools and study methods, they are also skilled technical facilitators, communicators, and mentors - in short all the back up your development and manufacturing teams need to maximise the benefits.